HydraMeshnet/developer-portal/sdk/tutorial_dac_contract.md

 <!-- tabs:end -->

 4. This returns the blockheight, which you can use to check the timestamp (eg.: on the explorer) of the content ID.
-This means that the signature must have been created before being included into that block.
+This means that the signature must have been created before being included in that block.

+Congratulations, you've accomplished a lot by using our IOP stack.
+Don't forget, that if you need more detailed or technical information, visit the SDK's source code on [GitHub](https://github.com/Internet-of-People/morpheus-ts/tree/master/packages/sdk) or contact us <a href="mailto:dev@iop-ventures.com">here</a>.

 <a href="/#/sdk/dac?id=tutorial-center" class="btn btn-sm btn-primary mt-5">BACK TO TUTORIAL CENTER</a>